kotaaaa/github_resume/README_EN.md

 Job Title: **Data Integration Engineer**

-As a member of the shop integration team, I worked on the development of an automated API integration system to expand the number of products to be displayed on buyma.com.
+- Developed an automated API integration system to expand the number of products to be displayed on buyma.com.
-I also developed an order placement and cancellation system using Google App Script to automatically integrate the order placement function with the boutique.
+- Created an order placement and cancellation system using Google App Script
-The new products listed with the new function achieved sales of 10,000$ in 3 months.

-- Developed workflow to transfer item and order data with boutique's API with Apache Airflow.
 - Created BI dashboard to check data transfer status with BigQuery and Looker.
 - Set up GCP components with Terraform.
 - Upgraded Airflow and Cloud Composer Version up to 2.x from 1.x
 - Installed CI/CD pipeline with Cloud Build.
 - GCP Project migration to build scalable system.
-  Tech: Airflow(Cloud Composer), GCP, Terraform, BigQuery, Looker
+- Achieved sales of 10,000$ in the past 3 months by new listed items.

 #### Programming Language: